flat-os/tinyfs/spec.md

 # flat\_fs specification
-(revision r03+1, 24/03/2021)
+(revision r04, 02/04/2021)

+*Further revisions shall remain compatible to this one.*

-Warning: This revision is NOT compatible with r02 or older.
+Warning: This revision is NOT compatible with r03+1 or older.

 ## 1. Description